 The two cathedrals, one Church of Ireland and one Roman Catholic, are magnificent structures that are well worth a visit – plus, you’ll get to enjoy fantastic views over this glorious pocket-sized city.

 During the Home of St Patrick Festival in March, the city is alive with events celebrating Ireland’s patron saint.
-But there’s more to Armagh than Patrick.
+But there’s more to Armagh than St Patrick.

 The Armagh County Museum boasts a range of prehistoric artefacts from the city’s long history, as well as cultural gems from some of its most eminent artists.